|Peripatus Home Page No spoilers||Updated: 03-Mar-2021|

 Well, all I can say is thank god for Ann Leckie, because…

 All of the characters are Humphrey Bogart or Peter Lorre; they’re caricatures – not characters.
 The dialogue is laughable.
-The basic premise, treating people like gas particles, seems inventive at first glance, but a moment’s thought and the metaphor dissolves.
+The basic premise, treating people like gas particles, seems inventive at first glance, but a moment’s thought and the idea is obvious rubbish.
 The plot is the only saving grace, but most of the “big reveals” are telegraphed so they come as no surprise in the end.
 Only two significant “characters” (as poorly developed as the rest) are female, which we might overlook as being typical of the 50s and 60s, but the other faults have no excuse.
 Ugh!

-The Culture Novels (series)Normally I don’t much like Banks’s Culture novels.
-I was put off by the first one, Consider Phlebas, which despite having been breathlessly recommended to me by someone, is disjointed and ultimately pointless.
+Iain Banks – The Culture Novels (series)Normally I don’t much like Banks’s Culture novels.
+I was put off by the first one, Consider Phlebas, which despite having been enthusiastically recommended to me, is disjointed and ultimately pointless.
 This thing happens, then that thing, then another thing; and guess what after that.
 I understand the author subsequently indicated that the pointlessness was the point he was trying to make.
 Yeah, nah.
 Worse than that, it seemed as if the first couple of chapters of some completely different story had gotten mixed up in the manuscript.
 Somebody stuck up a mountain with a broken leg or something?
 I can’t really remember.
-What the heck was that about?
+What the hell was that all about?

 So, anyway, I’m not recommending the series, but I did enjoy Player of Games as a stand-alone novel.
 A small handful of passages reek faintly of hormonal adolescence, which might try the patience of some readers, but at least it seemed to stick to a single narrative and did not squander its focus across a ridiculously-vast cast of ridiculously-named AI space craft and improbably evolved aliens.
 Which brings me to….